rogerpueyo/docker-guificompose/README.md

 At this moment we are providing different Docker images which will be useful for different cases.
 All the images provided support the [Xdebug PHP Debugger](https://xdebug.org/), which is compatible with a lot of IDEs.

 #### Drupal 6
-If you want to work with the current version of the guifi.net webpage, clone this repository inside your development directory with writing permissions:
+If you want to work with the current version of the ***guifi·net*** webpage, clone this repository inside your development directory with writing permissions:

 ```
 git clone https://github.com/guifi/docker-guificompose.git